ZetaCrush/CXcompress/README.md

 3. 🔨 Algorithmic development

 ## License TL;DR
 This software is free for non-commercial use.
-For commercial use, we are offering a free 6 month trial to early customers then a licensing fee of 12% of cost savings.
-For large customers we are happy to negotiate better rates
+For commercial use, we are offering a free 6 month trial to early customers then a licensing fee of 12% of cost savings